DataDog/integrations-extras/apollo/README.md

   - `apollo.engine.operations.latency.max`
   - `apollo.engine.operations.latency.avg`

-All metrics forwarded to Datadog are aggregated in 60-second intervals and tagged with the GraphQL operation name as `operation:<QUERY_NAME>`.
+These metrics are aggregated in 60-second intervals and tagged with the GraphQL operation name as `operation:<query-name>`.
 Unique query signatures with the same operation name are merged, and queries without an operation name are ignored.

-All of the metrics are also tagged with the Studio graph ID as `service:<GRAPH_ID>` and the variant name as `variant:<VARIANT_NAME>`, so multiple graphs from Studio can send data to the same Datadog account.
-If you have not set a variant name, then "current" will be used.
+These metrics are also tagged with both the associated Studio graph ID (as `service:<graph-id>`) and the associated variant name (as `variant:<variant-name>`), so multiple graphs from Studio can send data to the same Datadog account.
+If you haven't set a variant name, then `current` is used.

-If you're reporting metrics to Studio through the Engine proxy, Datadog will merge your statistics across multiple instances of the proxy (per-host metrics are not available).
-Just like in the Studio UI, each operation inside a query batch is counted individually.

 ## Setup